 A lot of people actually despise walking, but if you're going on a short trip, less than a mile, then why not enjoy some fresh air and get the steps in by walking.
 Physical exercise is great for both your physical and mental health and also provides you with a lovely break from those everyday fast-paced activities.

 If you drive, or your friends drive and you're going to the same place, then why not go together and travel in the same car as opposed to driving separately.
 In doing this, you can share the costs and reduce emissions, as well as congestion.
 You could opt for a car share for just about anything these days, for example, going to work, shopping and even taking the children to school.

 5. USE PUBLIC TRANSPORT

 If you find that you need to go somewhere and there's an option for you to either take a bus or the tram, take it.
 You should consider using public transport where possible instead of using your car.
 Although you might not enjoy taking public transport, travelling on public transport is a great way for you to catch up on some alone time, read a book or magazine perhaps, catch up on work emails, sleep or even take up a new hobby.

-Of course, the most obvious answer would be to not drive at all and for everyone to sell their cars to help reduce the traffic as well as the environment, but we’re not asking you to do that.
-However, if the time has come for you to sell your car, perhaps your purchasing a new one or your selling due to opting for car sharing, whatever it may be, we are here to help you and our car selling guidance section covers everything you need to know.
+Of course, the most obvious answer would be to not drive at all and for everyone to sell their cars to help reduce the traffic as well as the environment, but we're not asking you to do that.
+However, if the time has come for you to sell your car, perhaps you're purchasing a new one or your selling due to opting for car-sharing, whatever it may be, we are here to help you and our car selling guidance section covers everything you need to know.